Quantum foundations

 Research in quantum foundations is structured along these roads.

 Non-classical features of quantum theory

 Quantum nonlocality

 Two or more separate parties conducting measurements over a quantum state can observe correlations which cannot be explained with any local hidden variable theory.
 Whether this should be regarded as proving that the physical world itself is "nonlocal" is a topic of debate, but the terminology of "quantum nonlocality" is commonplace.
 Nonlocality research efforts in quantum foundations focus on determining the exact limits that classical or quantum physics enforces on the correlations observed in a Bell experiment or more complex causal scenarios.
 This research program has so far provided a generalization of Bell's theorem that allows falsifying all classical theories with a superluminal, yet finite, hidden influence.
+It was also shown that "real quantum theory", a version of quantum theory with the same axioms and compositional structure but without imaginary numbers can be falsified in a nonlocality experiment; therefore, a reformulation of quantum theory using only real numbers comes at the cost of abandoning the standard composition rule of quantum systems.

 Quantum contextuality

 Nonlocality can be understood as an instance of quantum contextuality.
 A situation is contextual when the value of an observable depends on the context in which it is measured (namely, on which other observables are being measured as well).
 The original definition of measurement contextuality can be extended to state preparations and even general physical transformations.